 The Role of a Governor

-School Governors are people from the school/local community who want to make a positive contribution to children’s education.
+School governors are people from the school/local community who want to make a positive contribution to children’s education.
 They must be aged 18 or over at the time of their appointment.
-They are elected to serve on the Governing Body for a set period of time.
+They are elected to serve on the governing board for a set period of time.

 Governors come from all different backgrounds and all have various knowledge and experience needed to help the Head Teacher make the right decisions for the school.
-Together they are known as the Governing Body.
+Together they are known as the governing board.

 Governors have an important part to play in raising school standards through their three key roles of setting strategic direction, ensuring accountability and monitoring and evaluating school performance.

-The Governing Body at Sitwell Infant School has a total of 12 Governors.
+The governing board at Sitwell Infant School has a total of 12 governors.
 The membership is as follows:

 3 Parent Governors